-Install Rust Programming Language In Linux - OSTechNix
+How To Install Rust Programming Language In Linux - OSTechNix

 $ rustup self uninstall

-This command will delete rust from your system and and all above changes will be reverted.
+This command will delete Rust from your system, and all the above changes will be reverted.

 Thanks for hacking in Rust!
 This will uninstall all Rust toolchains and data, and remove $HOME/.cargo/bin from your PATH environment variable.
 Continue? (y/N) y info: removing rustup home info: removing cargo home info: removing rustup binaries info: rustup is uninstalled

-Finally, remove your rust project’s parent directory.
+Finally, remove your Rust project's parent directory.

 $ rm -fr ~/my_rust_projects